Skip to Content

 The extra attention can get annoying if you just want to be left alone.
 It is hard to be anonymous as a bicycle tourist.
 A fully loaded touring bike always draws some attention.

-13. Folding bikes are not ideal for off-road touring or bikepacking
+13. Folding bikes are not ideal for off-road riding

 Folding bikes usually come with either a basic suspension system or no suspension at all.
 There aren’t really any quality suspension components available for folding bikes.
 The smaller wheels also don’t roll over large obstacles such as roots and rocks as well as larger wheels.
 Most folding bikes also don’t have room for wide tires.
 The maximum tire width that most folding frames can accommodate is usually less than 2″.
 Narrow tires don’t offer as much traction and can get caught in ruts more easily.
 All of this makes folding bikes perform poorly off-road.